0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 3. Paste this id into the **Request test POL tokens** input field on the faucet website and click **Send me 333 tokens!**.

 4. After a few seconds your browser should download - or prompt you to download - a file called `note.mno` (mno = Miden note).
-It contains the funds the faucet sent to your address.
+This private note contains the funds the faucet sent to your address.

 5. Save this file on your computer, you will need it for the next step.

 ## Import the note into the Miden client

-1. Import the note that you have received using the following commands:
+1. Import the private note that you have received using the following commands:

       ```shell
       miden-client input-notes -i <path-to-note>/note.mno